minprog/heuristieken/cases/Chips & Circuits/00 content.md

 1. Generate an answer and save it with the format above in a new file named `output.csv`
 2. Open a terminal in the folder you saved `output.csv`
-3. Run the command `check50 minprog/theorie-check50/master/chips_and_circuits`
+3. Run the command `check50 -l minprog/theorie-check50/master/chips_and_circuits`